gvwilson/sensibleadventures/litany/story.md

 *He set the last stone on the double cairn, wiped the sweat from his face, and stepped back.
-His younger brother had held the polyp larvae back long enough for the mysterious old woman to somehow make them real–at least, real enough for a blaster to kill–but the effort had drained them both.
+His younger brother had held the polyps back long enough for the mysterious old woman to somehow make them real–at least, real enough for a blaster to kill–but the effort had drained them both.
 With her last breath,